 In the library we have a routine for a generic two body phase space.
 This routine has the name mgoto2.
 It assumes that the initial state can be moving with any momentum.
 This state is represented by a 4-vector.
 The routine determines the Lorenz transformation from the CM-frame to this moving frame.
-Then it uses the two input values between 0 and 1 to select a $\cos\theta^{CM}$ and φ^{CM} .
+Then it uses the two input values between 0 and 1 to select a $\cos \theta^{CM}$ and $\phi^{CM}$ .
 From this it can determine the outgoing momenta in the CM-frame, after which these momenta are boosted to the frame of the initial state.
 The return value of the routine is the Jacobian of the transformation.

 Routines like mgoto2 can make life very easy.
 We will see a few more later.
 The whole library that contains these routines, vegas, the histogramming routines and a few more things is called axolib.
-The first version of this library dates from 1977 (at that time in Fortran).
-In the years after it has been extended a bit.
-Most (semi)automatic systems that exist nowadays have started out using similar routines and libraries.
-The current version of axolib is in C.
+This library has been around for a bit more than 25 years (although originally in Fortran) and most (semi)automatic systems that exist nowadays have started out using similar routines.